MobilityWorks

 No results found.
 Please try modifying your search.

-In 2015, Paul’s family received the devastating news that he has Duchenne muscular dystrophy.
-DMD is a fatal genetic disorder that results in a progressive loss of muscle strength.
-Most boys with DMD lose the ability to walk by age 10-14.
-In addition to losing the use of the legs, the muscles in the arms and other skeletal muscles are also impacted.
-The weakening also occurs in the heart muscle and the muscles involved with breathing.
-Currently, there is no cure for DMD.
+In 2015, Paul’s family received the news that he has Duchenne muscular dystrophy.
+DMD is a genetic disorder that results in a progressive loss of muscle strength.
+Most boys with DMD must use a wheelchair full-time by age 10-14.
+In addition to weakening in the skeletal muscles, the heart and respiratory system are also impacted.
+Currently, there is no cure for DMD but there are many ongoing clinical trials focused on finding better and better treatment for the disorder.

 To help with the financial burden of Paul’s uninsured expenses, a fundraising campaign in his honor has been established with Help Hope Live, a trusted nonprofit organization that has been providing community-based fundraising guidance to patients and their families for more than 30 years.
 All donations are tax deductible to the full extent allowed by law, are held by Help Hope Live in the South-Central Catastrophic Illness Fund, and are administered by Help Hope Live for illness-related expenses only.
 Please consider a contribution.